Alexandra Eames: In Law & Order: Special Victims Unit

-Eames appeared in the fourteenth season of Law & Order: Special Victims Unit, having been promoted to Lieutenant in the joint City/Federal Homeland Security Task Force.
+Eames appeared in the fourteenth season of Law & Order: Special Victims Unit, having been promoted to Lieutenant and assigned to the joint City/Federal Homeland Security Task Force.
 She appeared in the fourth episode, "Acceptable Loss", as the SVU squad crosses paths with Eames when their investigation of a sex trafficking ring uncovers a connection to a terrorism case on which Eames is working.
 She tells the detectives to stand down and briefs them on her investigation.
 After SVU goes forward with their prostitution investigation, Eames blames SVU for making her lose her target.
 When Detective Olivia Benson (Mariska Hargitay) realizes that one of the alleged prostitutes was connected to the terrorism plot, Captain Don Cragen (Dann Florek) calls Eames in, and Benson pleads with her to let them work the raid with her.
 Eames agrees, and together they foil the terrorism plot.
 At the end of the episode, Benson asks Eames why she tilts her head at suspects while interrogating them, and Eames responds that it was something her former partner (presumably Goren) taught her.
 She briefly mentions that her partner moved on after 11 years of working together, and for her it was also time for a change.
 Eames returns to help SVU track down a sniper who injured Detective Amanda Rollins (Kelli Giddish) in the episode "Poisoned Motive".